CUUP1DON/TS4-Creator-Tools/README.md

 _LOD Creation:_
 - Generate LOD Levels: Generates LODs of the s4studio_mesh_1 using the decimation modifier.
 Merge by distance before use.
 Adds them into their own collection.
 LOD1: 75% decimation, LOD2: 50% decimation, LOD3: 25% decimation.
+- Mark LOD Connection Boundary: Will mark the vertices you want to join to EA's body LODs.
+- Clear LOD Connection Boundary: Will clear boundaries you marked.
 - Connect LOD Vertices: Will connect your mesh to EA's body LODs.
-Make sure vertices are close.
+Will merge vertices that are close together.
 - Wireframe Mode: For when you're trying to connect mesh seams.
 It's easier to see the vertices and turn on snap tool.

 _Vertex Paints:_